KarlBenjaminHorn/Micropython_IDE_Setup/README.md

 # Micropython_IDE_Setup
 Here you can see my IDE setup for my micropython.
-I just do it to remember it if i have to repeat something
+I just do it to remember it if i have to repeat something.

+actually i run a remote IDE on a Raspberry PI.